 - Rinsing the solution: The product will be rinsed then conditioner will be applied.
 (In some salons, you are instructed to not wash your hair for several days after the treatment is applied.
 Then your next appointment will be the rinsing out of the chemicals applied.
 After rinsing, another round of treatment is applied to set the straightening effect.)

-- Flat Ironing the Hair: For the second time, your hair will be straightened using a flat iron or blow-dryer straightening technique to seal in the solution into the hair.
+- Flat Ironing the Hair: For the second time, your hair will be straightened using a flat iron or blow-dryer straightening technique to seal the solution into the hair.

 Overall, this time-intensive procedure will take about 90 minutes or less depending on the length and texture of your hair.
 In rare cases, the process can about 2 hours if your hair is extremely thick or long.